JulyWitch/JulyWitch.github.io/content/about/index.md

 I have been passionate about coding ever since I was 12 years old.
 Two of my hobbies are playing chess and watching movies.

 As long as I can remember, I have been drawn to solving challenging problems, particularly those that are difficult to solve.
-I first became interested in programming because I wanted to understand how it worked, and I continue to learn something new every day.
+I first became interested in programming because I wanted to understand how it worked, and now I continue to learn something new every day.

 As a Flutter developer, I have had the opportunity to work on a wide range of projects, from mobile apps to web applications, and I have come to appreciate the versatility and flexibility of the platform.
 Whether I am developing a simple app or a complex enterprise-level solution, I always strive to deliver the best possible user experience and to create a product that people will love to use.